-Ways to Help End Poverty In Our Lifetime
+We Have An Opportunity To End Poverty In Our Lifetime

 Extreme global poverty can be ended in our lifetime!
-If you've been asking yourself "how can I help poverty?" then read on to find out how we can help poverty together as Australians - there is an answer.
+If you've been asking yourself "how can I help end poverty?" then read on to find out how we can help end poverty together as Australians - there is an answer.